stummjr/doc.scrapinghub.com/crawlera.rst

 Crawlera provides four ways for working with HTTPS:

+#.
+CONNECT method (standard mechanism used by browsers)
 #. the :ref:`x-crawlera-use-https` header
 #. the :ref:`fetch-api`
 #.
-CONNECT method (standard mechanism used by browsers)
-#.
 HTTPs request over HTTP proxy

-CONNECT method support is still experimental.
-To use it you need to download and install the certificate file for Crawlera Certificate Authority or disable SSL certificate verification in your HTTP client.
+To use CONNECT method you need to download and install the certificate file for Crawlera Certificate Authority or disable SSL certificate verification in your HTTP client.

 The Crawlera Certificate authority can be downloaded here: :download:`crawlera-ca.crt`